So this happens a lot.

 I’d feel like an impostor.

 Turns out this is pretty common.

-Dunning-Kruger effect: Initial confidence is high despite knowing so little.
+The Dunning-Kruger effect reflects initial high confidence despite knowing so little.

 Valley of despair sounds too dramatic though.
 I prefer calling it the Valley of Stupidity.

 Impostor Syndrome is the inverse of Dunning-Kruger.
 It’s feeling out of your depth despite actually knowing something.

 Atlassian co-founder Mike Cannon-Brookes did an excellent TED talk on this.